ucb-stat133/stat133-fall-2017/labs/lab08-simple-loops.md

 Introduction
 ------------

 The majority of functions that work with vectors are vectorized.
-Remember that vectorized operations are calculations that are applied to all the elements in a vector (element-wsie operations).
+Remember that vectorized operations are calculations that are applied to all the elements in a vector (element-wise operations).

 In order to learn about loops and iterations, it's good to forget about vectorized operations in R. This means that you will be asked to write code, using some sort of loop structure, to perform tasks for which there is already a vectorized implementation.
 For example, in this lab you will have to write code with various types of loops to calculate the mean of a numeric vector.
 This can easily be done using the function `mean()`.
 But we don't want you to use `mean()`.
 We want you to think about control-flow structures, which are essential in any programming activity.